SiDtheTurtle/Guides/UnifiReverseProxy/Readme.md

 This guide is correct as of September 2025.

+## Version History
+- 2025-09-03: Initial Version.
+- 2025-09-04: Simplified DNS record steps thanks to a suggestion via Reddit of using wildcard domains (thanks [Kyranak](https://www.reddit.com/r/Ubiquiti/comments/1n7htbx/comment/ncahzly/)).
+Cleaned up some of the language to clarify that the target of the DNS record is the reverse proxy server, which is not necessarily the same location as the target services like Plex.
+Made some of the screenshots clearer.

 ## My Requirements

 - If I go to `plex.home`, it should take me to Plex.
 If I go to `ha.home`, it should take me to Home Assistant.